 - Project Narrative

 Please ensure you have assembled all the required documents before submitting project information.
-If you have questions regarding any item on the list above, then please contact our Senior Commercial Loan Officer Brandon Oldham at 203-969-1830 x 2012.
+If you have questions regarding any item on the list above, then please contact our Multifamily Loan Portfolio Manager at 203-969-1830 x 2015.

 consortium Member Banks

-The Multifamily Loan Fund at HDF is a consortium of twelve banks brought together to finance affordable housing projects throughout Connecticut.
+The Multifamily Loan Fund at HDF is a consortium of eleven banks brought together to finance affordable housing projects throughout Connecticut.